Arden Primary SEN Information Report

 Staff at Arden have received training in : Epilepsy and using an Epipen

-Using a Defibrillator training (It is located in the school office)
+Using a Defibrillator training (The defibrillator is located in the Community Room)

 Arden has a wide variety of support for pupils who are encountering social, emotional and mental health difficulties.

-The Learning Mentor is available to discuss any concerns with children and their families and works in partnership with those who need additional support in this area.
+The Behaviour Mentor and/or the Learning Mentor are available to discuss any concerns with children and their families and works in partnership with those who need additional support in this area.

 The Behaviour Support Service (BSS) visit the school weekly.
 Individuals or small groups have sessions with the BSS teacher.
 Referrals to this service are made by school if more expert advice and teaching is required for the pupil.

-Arden offers nurture group intervention from the Learning Mentor and staff can refer the names of children who would benefit from these sessions.
+Arden offers nurture group intervention from the Pastoral Team and staff can refer the names of children who would benefit from these sessions.